ceautery/autery.net/src/static/blog/baudot-wip.md

 > It [transmitting data with a modem] is a simple principle, and telecommunicating would be easy if all computers spoke precisely the same digital language.
 They don't, however, and that's where telecommunicating can become frustrating. - ASCII Express instruction manual

 In 1985, I attended a small magnet high school called the Linworth Alternative Program.
 In one of the rooms used primarily for math classes, there was a dumb terminal, a rotary phone, and a 300 baud [accoustic coupler modem](https://en.wikipedia.org/wiki/Acoustic_coupler).
-On a piece of paper taped nearby was a list of phone numbers of local Columbus BBS servers - COMPUTE, The Tesseract, The Village (after the 1960s British TV show "The Prisoner"), others I've forgotten in the intervening 38 years.
+On a piece of paper taped nearby was a list of phone numbers of local Columbus BBS servers - COMPUTE, The Tesseract, The Village (after the 1960s British TV show "The Prisoner"), others I've forgotten in the intervening decades.

 .tip
 ![](/images/Acoustic_modem_and_phone_plugged.jpg)